 TCM training provides first responders information on how to recognize and respond to various CBRNE incidents.
 A 12-hour, instructor-led, classroom-based course provides the learning foundation for TCM knowledge and skills.
 Continuing education in an interactive, web-based format presents additional knowledge and promotes long term retention of response considerations.

-The CFFJAC is pleased to announce the availability of “Fighting Wildfires,” the update to the popular "Introduction to I-Zone Firefighting" program.
+The Cal-JAC is pleased to announce the availability of “Fighting Wildfires,” the update to the popular "Introduction to I-Zone Firefighting" program.

-CFFJAC took great care to crosswalk this program with the NWCG 310-1, the California State Fire Marshal Firefighter 1 certification and the California Incident Command Certification System (CICCS).
+Cal-JAC took great care to crosswalk this program with the NWCG 310-1, applicable sections of the CSFM Firefighter 1 certification, and has received equivalency from CICCS for S-110, S-130, S-131, S-134, S-190 and L-180.
 The course also incorporates the most current tactics and terminology adopted by FIRESCOPE.

 Click here for an outline of the course curriculum.